edenspiekermann/espi-devblog/_posts/2016-03-29-jekyll-on-heroku.md

 ---
-title: "Running Jekyll on Heroku, The Easier Way"
+title: "Running a Jekyll Site on Heroku, The Easier Way"
 author: eric-schaefer
 layout: post
 ---